dattaprasad-r-ekavade/finloom/README.md

 ## Getting Started

 Create an `.env` file based on `.env.example` and provide a valid `DATABASE_URL` for Prisma.
-By default the example file uses a
-SQLite database stored at `prisma/dev.db`.
+The application expects a PostgreSQL connection string (for example from a Neon database) with SSL enabled.

 First, run the development server: